makrai/notes/kratzer88-stage-level-individual-level-pred.md

 the object is part of the embedded nuclear scope.
 On the object asymmetric reading, it i s the other way round.
 Note that these three poss ibilities are the only poss18iti ties, given just one object.
-The fourth concelvt�ble possibility (64) is e)(cluded by the prohibition against vacuous quantification (recall that we are only considering Individual-level predicates).
+The fourth concelvtable possibility (64) is e)(cluded by the prohibition against vacuous quantification (recall that we are only considering Individual-level predicates).